Forex Product Guide

 FXCM's trading hours vary by product.
 For forex, trading opens on Sundays between 5:00 PM ET and 5:15 PM ET and closes on Fridays around 4:55 PM ET.

-Margin Requirements may differ depending on account type and can be viewed in the dealing rates and create order windows on the trading station or by clicking here.
+Margin Requirements can be viewed in the dealing rates and create order windows on the trading station or by clicking here.

 FXCM offers competitive spreads on our currency pairs and CFD instruments.
 Spreads are variable and historical average spreads and available pairs can be found here.